yyunikov/yunikov-commons/README.md

 # Commons

-Collection of common utility classes I miss in Java language and usually reuse on most of the projects.
+Collection of common utility classes made in object-oriented way.

 Feel free to copy any class you like to your projects.